open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/README.md

-# Datadog Java Agent for APM
+# Java Agent for Auto Instrumentation